RafaGago/mini-async-log/README.md

 ## Weaknesses ##

  1. Just ASCII.
  2. No C++ ostream support. (not sure if it's a good or a bad thing...).
+Swapping logger in an existing codebase may not be worth the effort in some cases.
+Printing some classes that have overloaded the stream operator can be repetitive (I have to find a solution for this).
  3. Limited formatting abilities (it can be improved with more parser complexity).
  4. No way to output runtime strings/ memory regions without deep-copying them.